dongdongjssy/risk-api/README.md

 ## Invoke apis

-While the server is running, the api docs can be found here: `http://localhost:8080/swagger/index.html#/`, it contains details of each api definition including endpoint url, parameters, and responses etc.
+While the server is running, the api docs can be found here: [Swagger docs](http://localhost:8080/swagger/index.html#/), it contains details of each api definition including endpoint url, parameters, and responses etc.

 Options to call apis: